valiantlynx/manga-site/packages/tsconfig/README.md

-## tsconfig rules for valianlynx projects
+## tsconfig rules for Valianlynx projects